doncandela/mgah/mgah.md

   (rank 1) ...took 8.522e-01s per trial, average threads = 1.000
   ```

   Running `threadcount.py` on the same PC showed that **NumPy matrix multiplications were about five times faster running on 16 cores** (without MPI) than on one core (with MPI).
-This is a **multithreading speedup of Numpy that is lost in going to MPI with Numpy multhreading prevented**.
+This is a **multithreading speedup of Numpy that is lost in going to MPI with Numpy multhreading prevented**. **TODO see if Numpy can multithread under MPI on Unity (by giving -c option)**

 ## Part 1: MPI, GPU, and Apptainer on a Linux PC<a id="on-linux-pc"></a>